openstax/enki/README.md

     - search for `mv ` in build-concourse/script
 - [x] Create a pipeline in concourse
 - [ ] Add the output-producer-resource repo into here
-- [ ] add back support for content servers
+- [ ] add back support for content servers and content versions

 ## Future TODO work